An $\varepsilon$-regularity result with mean curvature control for Willmore immersions and application to minimal bubbling: Introduction

 \begin{cor} Let $\Phi_k$ be a sequence of Willmore immersions of a closed surface $\Sigma$ satisfying the hypotheses of theorem \ref{energyquandberriv}.
 We further assume that at each concentration point, a single minimal bubble is blown.
 Then $\Phi_k \rightarrow \Phi^0$ $C^{2,\alpha} \left( \Sigma \right)$ for all $\alpha<1$. \end{cor}

+In theorem \ref{convminibubbleintro} and corollary \ref{lecorintro}, the convergence is weaker than in theorem \ref{energyquandberriv}, because they present a convergence result \emph{across the concentration points}.
+The convergence is of course still smooth away from the concentration points.
+However, while at these points the surfaces behave more smoothly than expected, we cannot a priori deduce a $C^\infty$ convergence across them.
+Indeed, we will show below that the structure of the equations (weak controls on $\Ar$) limits us to a $W^{3, p}$ control on $\Phi$, from which the $C^{2, \alpha}$ result is deduced (see \eqref{lestimeefinaleenPhi} below).
+While the $W^{3, p}$ control comes naturally in the weak framework, we chose to present a $C^{2,\alpha}$ convergence result, as it seems more telling in such a geometric situation.

 Theorem \ref{convminibubbleintro} and corollary \ref{lecorintro} are to be viewed in the context of other studies of Willmore compactness.
-As has been mentioned simple bubbling is necessarily non-compact.
-Further in \cite{MR3843372}, the authors proved compactness below $12\pi$ for Willmore immersions.
-The main candidate to realize this threshold would be a scaled down simple Enneper bubble glued on the branched point of a Chen-Gackstatter torus (see figure 1).
+As has been mentioned, simple bubbling is necessarily non-compact.
+Further, in \cite{MR3843372}, the authors proved compactness below for Willmore immersions satisfying $W<12\pi$.
+The main candidate to realize this threshold would be the previously described scaled down simple Enneper bubble glued on the branch point of a Chen-Gackstatter torus (see figure \ref{scpm}).
 Theorem \ref{convminibubbleintro} represents a first step in understanding such bubbling.
-If one could prove it cannot occur, the threshold would then be increased to $12 \pi + 2 \pi^2$.
-It could be expanded to the broader problem of disproving minimal bubbling, which would greatly inform the simple bubbling case.
-When the bubbling is not simple, the first obvious candidate pointed out in \cite{MR3843372} is then a four-ended minimal surface linking a torus and three round spheres (see figure 2), which still present a similar "minimal-non minimal" interface.
-Studying those then seems crucial in proving a prospective compactness result for sequences of Willmore immersions.
-We would like to point out that figure 2 is not the only example of bubbling with energy $12 \pi+ 2 \pi^2$.
-Considering a four-ended free of flux minimal sphere, inverted at a point of density one and glued to a Clifford torus like the Enneper on the Chen-Gackstatter yields another.
-Since such a sphere is not minimal, corollary \ref{lecorintro} does not apply.
-It would be interesting to determine if the $C^{2, \alpha}$ convergence still applies.

-\textbf{ Added in Proof} It has just been brought to our attention that in \cite{michelatriviereaaaaaaaaaah} A. Michelat and T. Rivière seem to disprove the case of figure 1, the one in figure 2 remaining open a priori.
+If one could prove it cannot occur, the compactness ceiling would then be increased.

+\textbf{ Added in Proof} During the reviewing process, the author applied and furthered these studies (in \cite{10.1093/imrn/rnaa079}).
+He proved that the configuration displayed in figure \ref{scpm} was impossible, and that the regularity found increased the compactness ceiling to sequences of energy below or equal $12\pi$.
+On the other hand, the first part of \cite{10.1093/imrn/rnaa079} displays an explicit example of Willmore minimal bubbling (using an Enneper surface to desingularize the branch point of an inverted L\'opez surface) which can illustrate this article's studies.